 I saw that shit.

-And when I saw that shit, I recognized that shit, because I know that shit.
-I live that shit.
+And when I saw that, I recognized it, because I know it.
+I live it.
 I have that same glow, that same energy when I see Harper’s passion and intensity in her eyes, or when I see Harlow’s kindness and sensitivity in her eyes.
 My baby girls drive me to be a better person.
 Their eyes, eyes full of life, are free from the horrors of patriarchy they will undoubtedly have to face one day.
 Those eyes drive me obtain as much knowledge and as many resources as I possibly can, so I can pass down my knowledge and resources to them.
 So they can become better than me.
 So they can rise above whatever dogmatic station society wishes to assign them.
 So they can strive for the endless immensities of the sea.
 Strive to not only carry my legacy, but form their own legacy.
 A bigger and brighter legacy.

 A bigger and brighter Mamba Mentality.

 Kobe’s second act, through the prism of his baby girls, looked just as promising, if not more promising than his first act.
 He had already won an Oscar for his love letter to the game of basketball, entitled “Dear Basketball,” and was dabbling in writing, business ventures and philanthropy.
 But what seemed most important, to him, was coaching GiGi’s basketball team.
 That’s right, one of the greatest NBA players of all time and recent Oscar winner was coaching, teaching and instructing a group of 13 year old girls the game of basketball.
 Because that’s what mattered most to him.
 More than any accolade; more than any MVP; more than any gold statute.
 There he was, passing down his knowledge of a game that shows all the respect and praise to its male participants, but rarely shines much deserved light on its female players.